Accessing API Manager by Multiple Devices Simultaneously¶

 When there are many users who use production deployment setups, accessing API Manager by multiple devices is more important.
 According to the architecture, if we logged out from one device and revoke the access token, then all the calls made with that token thereafter will get authentication failures.
 In this case Applications should be smart enough to detect that authentication failure and should request for a new access token.

-This will be a guide for you if you create client applications having API Manager underying.
-And note that, you need to use Password Grant type in this scenario
+This will be a guide for you if you create client applications having API Manager underlying.
+Note that, you need to use Password Grant type in this scenario.

 The recommended solution for this issue is having only one active user token at a given time.
 We need to make the client application aware about error responses sent from the API Manager Gateway.
 And use the refresh token Approach.
 When you request a user token you will get refresh token along with the token response, so that you can use that for refreshing the access token.

 How this should work¶

 Let's assume that same user is logged in to WSO2 API Manager from desktop and tablet.
 At that time client should provide username and password both when they are login into desktop and tablet apps.
 Then you can generate token request with the username - password and consumer key - consumer secret pair.
 So this request will be kept in memory until the user close or logout from application (We do not persist this data to anywhere so that there is no security issue.).

 Then, when the user log out from the desktop or the application on the desktop, it decides to refresh the OAuth token first, and the user will be prompted to enter their username and password on the tablet, since the tablet has revoked or inactivated the OAuth token.
 But in here, you should not prompt username and password because the client is already provided them and you have the token request in memory.
 Once we detect authentication failure from the tablet, it will immediately send token generation request and get new token.
 Hence, the user will not aware about what happen underline.